 98% of market researchers use AI; 40% report errors, 29% rely on AI support

-About one‑third of researchers (29%) describe their current workflow as “human‑led with significant AI support,” while 31% characterize it as “mostly human with some AI help.”
-Looking ahead to 2030, 61% envision AI as a “decision‑support partner” with expanded capabilities including generative featu
+About one-third of researchers (29%) say their current workflow is “human-led with significant AI support,” while 31% call it “mostly human with some AI help.”
+Looking ahead to 2030, 61% picture AI as a “decision-support partner” with expanded capabilities, including generative featu

 About one-third of researchers (29%) describe their current workflow as "human-led with significant AI support," while 31% characterize it as "mostly human with some AI help."
 Looking ahead to 2030, 61% envision AI as a "decision-support partner" with expanded capabilities including generative features for drafting surveys and reports (56%), AI-driven synthetic data generation (53%), automation of core processes like project setup and coding (48%), predictive analytics (44%), and deeper cognitive insights (43%).
 The report describes an emerging division of labor where researchers become "Insight Advocates" -- professionals who validate AI outputs, connect findings to stakeholder challenges, and translate machine-generated analysis into strategic narratives that drive business decisions.